Perez-Brena Research Lab

 Past:

-Elia Bueno (graduated from PhD in HDFS: 2024) – Currently completing postdoctoral fellowship at Purdue University
+Elia Bueno (Completed a PhD in HDFS: 2024) – Currently completing a postdoctoral fellowship at Purdue University

-Esteban Guerrero-Ortiz (graduated from M.A.in Counseling: 2024) – Currently working at Thriveworks Counseling
+Esteban Guerrero-Ortiz (Completed an M.A.in Counseling: 2024) – Currently working at Thriveworks Counseling

-Roxana Perez (graduate from M.S. in HDFS: 2022) – Currently completing Ph.D. in Criminal Justice at Texas State University
+Roxana Perez (Completed an M.S. in HDFS: 2022) – Currently completing Ph.D. in Criminal Justice at Texas State University

 Community and National Partners